 Published: Sierra Entertainment, Evolved Games

 Platform: PC | Xbox | PS2 | Gamecube

 Release Date: 17 October 2003

 You assume the role of Judge Dredd, the law and protector of Mega-City One.
-The city is awaiting a terrible danger by the insane Dr Icarus who invented a virus that turns people into either vampires or zombies.
+The city is awaiting a terrible danger by the insane Dr. Icarus who invented a virus that turns people into either vampires or zombies.
 However, from the beginning, he planned to achieve immortality so he can rule the world.
-When all hope is lost, Dredd shows up, loads his gun, and goes on to fight the evil scientist and anyone possess a threat to his city.
+When all hope is lost, Dredd shows up, loads his gun, and goes on to fight the evil scientist and anyone who possesses a threat to his city.

 Platform: PC | Xbox | PS3 | Xbox 360

 Release Date: November 16, 2004

 One does not simply, talk about the best FPS games, and not end up mentioning Half-Life.
 It is one of those games that is like no other.
 It’s difficult to find something that plays and feels the same as Half-Life 2.

 Players assume the role of Gordon Freeman, who fights the alien invasion alongside allies including resistance fighter Alyx Vance.
 Gordon will fight enemies using a couple of weapons such as the famous gravity gun, and other deadly tools to prevent the aliens from destroying the planet.